18+ Best Restaurants in San Pancho, Nayarit

 Burrito Pinata is a homegrown restaurant owned by one of our friends here in San Pancho.
 It can be found inside the Entreamigos community center and is the perfect place to grab a vegan/vegetarian lunch.

-For only 100 pesos, you’ll get fresh juice/water of the day, a starter, a main course, and a dessert!
-Everything is homemade with locally-sourced ingredients to bring you the freshest taste and combination of Mexican + international fare.
+For only 100 pesos, you’ll get the fresh juice or water of the day, a starter, a main course, and a dessert!
+Everything is homemade with locally sourced ingredients to bring you the freshest taste and combination of Mexican and international fare.

 Best time to go: Around lunchtime between 1-4 pm.